-A-One Bak Kut Teh – This restaurant opened around August 2015 and replaces Boston Seafood Shack.
+A-One Bak Kut Teh – This restaurant opened around August 2015 and replaced Boston Seafood Shack.
 The pork ribs are good, but can be quite pricey.
 Read our review here.

-Rollie Olie – a new tenant at Star Vista which serves different types of sushi rolls with a modern twist.
+Rollie Olie – a bright casual restaurant at Star Vista which serves different types of sushi rolls with a modern twist.
 A ‘must try’ place at Star Vista.
 Read our review here.

 Morganfield’s – Great place for ribs and beer.
 Read our review here.

 District 10 – A lively drinking place with good food.
 Tapas styled dishes means you can sample a wide variety.
 Read our review here.